mike-fabian/ibus-typing-booster/content/docs/user/index.md

 {{< video label="Emoji input using multiple keywords" webm="/videos/user-docs/emoji-english-multiple-keywords-castle-japanese.webm" >}}

+This video shows how to use multiple keywords to search for emoji.

 If typing a single word does not give you the emoji you are looking for, you can type as many keywords as you like and concatenate them with underscores “_” (Or spaces “ ”.
 Typing space usually commits the